Hope-Dies-Here/next-blog-one/README.md

 # Next Blog – Plug-and-Play Next.js Blog Feature

 A plug-and-play Next.js blog feature for instant integration into any Next.js project.
-Easily set up a `/blog` route with PostgreSQL backend, Tailwind CSS styling, and public assets using a single command.
+Easily set up a `/blog` route with PostgreSQL backend, Tailwind CSS styling, JWT authentication, and public assets using a single command.

 ---